 How NEXT Insurance supports Florida plumbers

-NEXT insurance makes it easy to find affordable plumber insurance options, including business insurance and self-employed plumber insurance.
+NEXT makes it easy to find affordable plumber insurance options.
 We’ve put together thousands of custom insurance packages for contractors like you, and we can help you meet the state licensing requirements for Florida.

 To apply for coverage, simply use our convenient online services.
-It only takes about 10 minutes to compare coverage options, purchase insurance and get a Certificate of Insurance.
+It only takes about 10 minutes to compare coverage options, learn more about costs, purchase insurance and get a certificate of insurance.

 Do plumbers need a license in other U.S. states?
 Learn what states require plumber licenses in our guide to plumber license requirements.